 CVE-2026-6358

-A use-after-free vulnerability in the XR component of Google Chrome on Android may lead to memory corruption and potential code execution.
+A use-after-free vulnerability exists in the XR component of Google Chrome on Android, potentially allowing remote attackers to execute arbitrary code.

 Executive summary